 3. Single NVMe + Single SATA M.2 Slots – x4 Connector

-Another very common type of expansion card offers dual M.2 slots.
-However, only one of them conforms to the PCIe standard and is thus suitable for an NVMe SSD.
+Another prevalent type of expansion card offers dual M.2 slots.
+However, only one conforms to the PCIe standard and is thus suitable for an NVMe SSD.

 The other slot is only suitable for the slower M.2 SATA SSDs.
-In order to operate the M.2 SATA SSD slot, you would need to plug this into the motherboard’s SATA slot using the SATA cable provided.
+To operate the M.2 SATA SSD slot, you would need to plug this into the motherboard’s SATA slot using the SATA cable provided.

 4. 1 x M.2 Slot with x1 Connector

-These type of expansion cards are great for SATA SSDs, however, they are not recommended for NVMe SSDs at all.
+These types of expansion cards are great for SATA SSDs.
+However, they are not recommended for NVMe SSDs at all.

-Recall from earlier that NVMe SSDs require 4 x PCIe lanes in order to operate optimally.
-An M.2 expansion card with only an x1 connector only offers a single PCIe lane.
+Recall that NVMe SSDs require 4 x PCIe lanes to operate optimally.
+An M.2 expansion card with an x1 connector only offers a single PCIe lane.

-As such, the speed of an NVMe SSD can be reduced by 1/4th its optimal speeds.
+As such, the speed of an NVMe SSD can be reduced by 1/4th of its optimal speed.

-In other words, if you were to plug this into a PCIe 3.0 slot on the motherboard and use it with a Gen 3 SSD, it will operate at about 700 – 800 MB/s, instead of its rated 3000-3500 MB/s speed.
+In other words, if you plug this into a PCIe 3.0 slot on the motherboard and use it with a Gen 3 SSD, it would operate at about 700 – 800 MB/s instead of its rated 3000-3500 MB/s speed.

 The PCIe Version of the M.2 Expansion Card Matters a Ton!

-It is very important to note that the PCIe version the M.2 expansion card conforms to has a huge impact on your SSD selection.
+It is essential to note that the PCIe version of the M.2 expansion card conforms to significantly impacts your SSD selection.

-A gen 3 NVMe SSD requires an M.2 expansion card also conforming to V3.0 for best speeds.
-A gen 4 NVMe SSD requires an M.2 expansion card conforming to V4.0 for best speeds.
+A gen 3 NVMe SSD requires an M.2 expansion card conforming to V3.0 for best speeds.
+A gen 4 NVMe SSD requires an M.2 expansion card going to V4.0 for best speeds.

-Therefore, make sure the M.2 expansion card you buy conforms to the right version for your choice of SSD.
+Therefore, make sure the M.2 expansion card you buy conforms to the correct version for your choice of SSD.

 Also Read: How Many Hard Drives Can a PC Have?

-So the answer to the question, “can you put M.2 SSD in PCIe slot?” is a big yes.
-However, you cannot directly put an M.2 SSD in a PCIe slot, you need to have an expansion card for that.
+So the answer to the question, “can you put M.2 SSD in a PCIe slot?” is a big yes.
+However, you cannot directly put an M.2 SSD in a PCIe slot.
+You need to have an expansion card for that.

-In order to get the right M.2 expansion card for yourself, it is highly recommended that you educate yourself regarding the SATA and NVMe M.2 SSDs as well as regarding the SATA and the PCIe interface (particularly regarding the PCIe lanes and version).
+To get the right M.2 expansion card for yourself, it is highly recommended that you educate yourself regarding the SATA and NVMe M.2 SSDs and the SATA and the PCIe interface (particularly regarding the PCIe lanes and version).